 Ames Laboratory is a U.S. DOE facility located on the campus of Iowa State University (ISU) at Ames, Iowa.
-See the Laboratory's Web page at www.external.ameslab.gov for locations and Laboratory overview.
+See the Laboratory's Web page for locations and Laboratory overview.
 Ames is a government-owned, contractor-operated (GOCO) facility.
 ISU is the Laboratory's contractor.
 The Technical and Administrative Services Facility (TASF) houses most of the Laboratory's management offices.
 The buildings owned by the Department of Energy (DOE) are listed below.